 Web applications or websites represent businesses virtually and are at the forefront of driving conversions and revenue.
-To succeed in the digital age, a flawless user experience for any web application must be ensured.
+Providing a flawless user experience is essential for success.

 Web Design Mistakes everyone must Avoid